Physical Education Department

 Sport plays an integral part of school life here at Brooke Weston Academy.
 We provide the opportunity for students to experiment and take part in a range of sports to find at least one they fall in love with to continue throughout their life.

-Students take part in two lessons of core PE a week.
 A range of sports are covered including swimming, badminton, trampolining, basketball, football and netball to name a few.
 As a school we fully understand that sport is about developing a student as a whole.
 In lessons they can take on many roles within lessons depending on their strengths.
 They can officiate, organise, lead or perform.
 We assess students on:

 Physical education continues into Key Stage 4 and 5 where students who are enthusiastic about sport can continue to develop their practical skills along with the theoretical side of Physical Education.
 The courses on offer are particularly relevant to students looking at a career in the sports industry or who want to maintain a good level of expertise and fitness in later life.